5559175/weathercam/README.md

 - Also displays the same metrics in HTML under the image for ease of reading on mobile devices.
 - Auto-pushes to GitHub (to serve via Pages to permit easy sharing elsewhere).

-Requires imagemagick, netcat, curl and git.
+Requires imagemagick, fonts-liberation, netcat, curl and git.

 Script can be run on a cron schedule to update the image and weather data periodically.